First Central American Civil War: Federal self-coup

-Manuel José Arce became the first President of the Federal Republic of Central America on April 29, 1825.
-On October 10, 1826, Arce dissolved the congress to allow for a new unitary conservatives congress to be elected, turning his back on the liberals which he was a part of.
-This unconstitutional move was rejected by the Honduran head of state, Dionisio de Herrera, but President Arce did not recognize Herrera's authority, claiming that Herrera's provisional mandate had expired and that he was in power illegitimately.
-The National Assembly had called for new elections in Honduras, but Herrera ignored the decree and remained in power.
+On 10 October 1826, Arce issued a decree that dissolved the Federal Congress.
+He effectively staged a self-coup as the decree was illegal; he did not have the power to dissolve the Federal Congress.
+This was rejected by the Honduran head of state, Dionisio de Herrera, but Arce did not recognize Herrera's authority, claiming that Herrera's provisional mandate had expired and that he was in power illegitimately.
+The Federal Congress had called for new elections in Honduras, but Herrera ignored the decree and remained in power.
 For these reasons but under the guise of protecting Copán's tobacco plantations owned by the federal government, Arce decided to oust Herrera.